 - a place or room where archival document are stored

 - archival institution/ archive depot

-Tamils refer the word ஆவணம் to a physical or virtual document.
+Tamils refer to the word ஆவணம் to a physical or virtual document.
 It can also be mentioned as ஆவணப் பொருள் (archival document).
-The other term is “ஆவணப்படுத்தல்” (documention).
-This term refer to a process of documenting an act/ event/ process.
-But in Tamil context it might be narrowed to re-tell past events or history events in the form of text, video, audio, graphic or other forms.
+The other term is “ஆவணப்படுத்தல்” (documentation).
+This term refers to a process of documenting an act/ event/ process.
+But in the Tamil context, it might be narrowed to re-tell past events or historical events in the form of text, video, audio, graphic or other forms.
 This is a reconstruction or re-presentation of history.
 The document that is created by re-telling, reconstructing or re-presenting historical events become a new record (பதிவு/ pathivu).
 The new record (பதிவு/ pathivu) is a result of an activity carried out by the publishing or producing organisation.
-The resulting document will be an historical archival document (ஆவணம்/ aavanam) of that organisation.
+The resulting document will be a historical archival document (ஆவணம்/ aavanam) of that organisation.

-Here is a screenshot of a part of the web page “Black July: A Tamil Genocide” by the US based non-profit organisation PEARL.
-This is taken as an example to explain the difference between original archival document and organisational archive.
+Here is a screenshot of a part of the web page “Black July: A Tamil Genocide” by the US-based non-profit organisation PEARL.
+This is taken as an example to explain the difference between original archival documents and organisational archives.